A Psychologist Explains Why People Don't Give a Shit About Climate Change

 Thus, today, global warming is the biggest story that has never been told.
 Recently I think we’ve seen a change in coverage, for instance in The Guardian.
 The main shift is to telling stories about the people making the change happen; focusing on opportunities, solutions, and true green growth.
 From psychology, we know that the best mix to create engagement and creativity is a [ratio] of one to three in negative to positive stories.
 My own research has resulted in four main groups of narratives that are and need to be told: a) green growth opportunities, b) better quality of life, i.e. what does a low-carbon society look like? c) the ethical stewardship story, and finally, d) stories on re-wilding and the resilience of nature.
 The more people start believing we can create a better society with lower emissions, the sooner they can start taking action.

-How is dissonance explained psychologically, and how can climate change action be organised to cut through it?
+How is dissonance explained psychologically, and how can climate change action be organized to cut through it?

 Say you were influenced by peers to bully someone, verbally or physically.
 After doing so—to keep our positive self-image—you’ll tend to reduce the dissonance (“I’m bullying someone, but I’m a nice person”) by making up self-justifications such as “he’s bad/nuts/stupid” or “he really deserved it.”
 Or the opposite: Let’s say you’re kind to someone, or give money to the homeless, or donate blood.
 If you think that these causes are pointless, then dissonance hits: “I’m a caring person, but I’m wasting my resources.”
 Therefore, we tend to avoid this by propping up the belief that these causes that [we] act for are great.
 “I’m doing this; therefore the cause must be important.”